hectorzaragoza/typescript/udemyTS/web/README.md

     But, any instantiation of that generic class will have to satisfy the interface!

 In TS, strings can be types.
 All object keys are strings.
 Therefore, object keys can be types.

+Composition and Delegation go hand in hand.
+Direct passthrough of arguments is passing arguments in the instantiation of a class to its embedded class for delegation.